simonmcmanus/speclate-cli/README.md

 Runs a development server, you need to specify the port you want the server to run on.

-# --files

-Move the files listed in the spec.js file into the outputDir.

 # --watch

 Watches the files listed in the spec and moves them into the docs directory when they change.

-# --appcache

-Generate the appcache manifest files

-# --markup

-Generate just the HTML pages defined in the spec.